drausin/libri/deploy/cloud/README.md

 **GCP (cloud):**

-Create a new [GCP Project](https://console.cloud.google.com/projectcreate) and provision a [Storage bucket](https://console.cloud.google.com/storage/browser).
+Create a new [GCP Project](https://console.cloud.google.com/projectcreate); provision a [Storage bucket](https://console.cloud.google.com/storage/browser); and create a [IAM Service Account](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts) with owner permissions.

+Execute the following to create the standard Terraform configuration file.

     go run cluster.go init gcp \
         --clusterDir "${CLUSTERS_DIR}"
         --clusterName my-test-cluster \
         --bucket <bucket-name> \
         --gcpProject <gcp-project-name>

+Within the Terraform configuration file located at `${CLUSTERS_DIR}/my-test-cluster/terraform.tfvars`, customize the `cluster_admin_user` variable to refer to the newly created GCP service account (which has format <user>@<gcp-project>.iam.gserviceaccount.com).

+**Further Configuration**

-The `terraform.tfvars` file created in the cluster directory has settings (like number of librarians) that can you can change if you want, though the default should be reasonable enough to start.
+The `terraform.tfvars` file created in the <cluster>/my-test-cluster directory has settings (like number of librarians) that can you can change if you want, though the default should be reasonable enough to start.
 The corresponding `variables.tf` file in the directory contains description of these settings.